-6. Forty Years from now, in the year 2056, even though faith in modernity will be moribund, the powerful, entrenched institutions that have been spawned by that outmoded faith will still be pursuing their interests by their usual methods which include repressing or killing inconvenient individuals, fragmenting human societies, misinforming the populace on a mass scale, and devastating the biosphere.
-These institutions include, for example, the governments of most developed and developing nations; enormous military bureaucracies; the interlocking network of multinational corporations and financial institutions; the mainstream media, political parties, and professional associations that shamelessly serve misguided governments and multinational corporations; “think tanks” funded by billionaires to overwhelm attempts at critical thinking; and the “investor-state conflict resolution panels” ordained by international trade agreements.
-These entrenched institutions will have to be curtailed and eventually replaced by new institutions.
-This transformation will only be beginning in 2056 and the struggle will continue to be ferocious.
+6. Forty Years from now, in the year 2056, even though faith in modernity will be moribund, the powerful, entrenched institutions that have been spawned by that outmoded faith will still be pursuing their interests by their usual methods which include exterminating inconvenient individuals, fragmenting human societies, misinforming the populace on a mass scale, and devastating the biosphere.
+These institutions include, for example, the governments of most developed and developing nations; enormous military bureaucracies; the interlocking network of multinational corporations and financial institutions; the mainstream media, political parties, and professional associations that shamelessly serve toxic governments and multinational corporations; “think tanks” funded by billionaires to overwhelm attempts at critical thinking with endless cyber-babble; and the “investor-state conflict resolution panels” ordained by international trade agreements.
+These entrenched institutions will have to be replaced by new institutions.
+This transformation will only be beginning in 2056 and the struggle will be extended and ferocious.

-The existing institutions that sustain modernity as we know it are controlled by powerful vested interests that couldn’t care less whether the underlying faith that created them is justified or not.
-Zombie thinking remains dangerous even after it is intellectually dead, because of the sheer momentum of its dead weight and its ruthlessness.
+The existing institutions that sustain modernity as we know it are controlled by powerful vested interests that couldn’t care less whether the underlying faith that created them is moribund or not.
+Zombie thinking remains dangerous even after it is intellectually dead, because of the sheer momentum of its dead weight and its utter ruthlessness.
 Completing the shift to non-fragmenting institutions will take generations after 2056.

-The current rush to greatly curtail the prescribing of opioids drugs because of a spike in overdose deaths and addiction provides one illustration of the persistence of obsolete thinking by today’s governments, institutionalized professions, and mass media.
+Current responses to the tragic current surge in overdose deaths attributed to opioid provides one illustration of the persistence of obsolete thinking by today’s governments, institutionalized professions, and mass media.
 Elements of the moribund faith in modernity and the War are Drugs are visible within it.
 Similar obsolete thinking will still have to be contested in 2056.

-Of course the spike in overdose fatalities linked to opioid drugs in the US and Canada over the past decade calls for sustained caution in the way that opioid drugs are prescribed and curtailment of the shameless efforts by some pharmaceutical companies to stimulate over-prescribing (Robertson & Howlett, 2016).
+Of course the spike in overdose fatalities linked to opioid drugs in the US and Canada over the past decade calls for sustained caution in the way that opioid drugs are prescribed and curtailment of the shameless marketing practices used by some pharmaceutical companies to stimulate over-prescribing (Robertson & Howlett, 2016).
+However, the danger of over-reaction is very great.

-The danger of over-reaction based on obsolete thinking, however, is very great.
-In the drug panic over heroin forty years ago, the dangers of over-prescribing morphine and other opioids were grossly exaggerated by modern governments, professions, and the public seeking a quick, technical fix to a complex societal problem.
+In the drug panic over heroin forty years ago, the dangers of over-prescribing morphine and other opioids were grossly exaggerated by governments, professions, and the public seeking a quick, technical fix to a complex societal problem.
 Serious under-prescribing and onerous policing of medical practice followed, causing great suffering to those who needed morphine and other opioids drugs to control their very real pain and to doctors who wanted to help them (Alexander, 1990, pp. 47-49; 2008/2010, p.
 179, including endnote 45; Beyerstein & Alexander, 1985).
 Today’s increasingly sensationalized reporting on the surge in overdose deaths associated with opioid drugs (e.g., Associated Press, 2016; Jones, 2016; Allen, 2016; Woo, 2016; CBC News, 2016; Crawford, 2016) is becoming reminiscent of the sensationalized reporting that has instigated damaging under-prescribing in the drug panics of the past 40 years and earlier (Silver & Aldrich, 1979).
 Draconian measures are already being proposed, including curtailments of manufacture of opioid drugs that are essential in medical practice (DEA Public Affairs, 2016) and rigid control of medical prescribing by individual physicians (Woo & Howlett, 2017).
-The first reports of unbearable suffering caused by under-prescribing are appearing as well (Bramham, 2017).
+The first published reports of unbearable suffering caused by under-prescribing are appearing as well (Bramham, 2017).
 There will be more.

 Many members of the white underclass are also subject to corrosive disrespect in American culture because their lack of education and sophistication marginalizes them in the new information economy.
 In addition to the economic stress all members of the underclass must endure, members of the white underclass in the US can no longer bolster their identity with a sense of racial superiority, as many did in the past.
 In 2016, with a black American president and celebrity neuroscientists, actors, and public intellectuals of every ethnicity and race, whiteness no longer offers the symbolic status it once did.
 In an age when “black lives matter”, some members of the expanding white underclass may sense that their own lives matter less.
 Moreover, much of the public financial support they might hope to receive appears to go to poor immigrants.
-They are inclined to support Donald Trump as a presidential candidate as well as to poison themselves with drugs and alcohol (Slater, 2016; Bader, 2016; Amnesia, 2016; Hochschild, 2016, esp. pp. 136-140).
-The excessive opioid consumption of the American white underclass comprise another chapter in the long saga of fragmentation and dislocation of the late modern era that is often portrayed as a relatively simple drug problem that can be solved with new prescription regulations or by closing the American-Mexican border.
+They are inclined to support Donald Trump as a presidential candidate as well as to poison themselves with drugs and alcohol (J. Slater, 2016; Bader, 2016; Amnesia, 2016; Hochschild, 2016, esp. pp. 136-140).
+The excessive opioid consumption of the American white underclass comprise another chapter in the long saga of fragmentation, dislocation, and addiction of the late modern era.
+However it is often portrayed as a relatively simple drug problem that can be solved with new prescription regulations or by closing the American-Mexican border.

-Many of the interventions now are coming on line are likely to decrease the spike in overdose deaths, and that is a matter of great importance.
-However, embracing the illusion that the addiction problem that arises from the modernity trap can be overcome by reducing the legal production of opioids, punishing dealers more severely, policing doctors to prescribe less opioids, providing ample supplies of Narcan, providing more treatment centers for drug addiction, and providing more self-injection sites, punishing illegal dealers more severely, or even limited legalization of opioids expresses a reluctance to turn the spotlight where it truly belongs, on the modern age itself.
+Many of the reasonable interventions now are being hastily organized now are likely to decrease the spike in overdose deaths, and that is a matter of great importance.
+However, embracing the illusion that the addiction problem that is intrinsic to modernity can be overcome by reducing the legal prescription of opioids, providing ample supplies of Narcan, providing more treatment centers for drug addiction, providing more self-injection sites, punishing illegal dealers more severely, or even limited legalization of opioids expresses a reluctance to turn the spotlight where it truly belongs, on the modern age itself.

 By 2056, society will be forced to face the real problems that underlie the current surge in opioid overdosing and the other drug panics that will have arisen in the forty years since 2016.
-However, other obsolete impulses from entrenched but moribund institutions of modernity will have to be confronted and overcome.
+However, other obsolete impulses from entrenched but moribund modern thinking will have to be confronted and overcome.

 Postscript for Addiction Professionals

 I think that addiction professionals have a uniquely important role to play in the defragmentation of world society that will be necessary to bring addiction and other crucial problems under control.
-This role goes beyond the compassionate care and treatment that we currently provide to addicted people, and must continue to provide.
-Politicians and the popular media today are pinning the public’s hope on a treatment breakthrough – a new vaccine, a new form of cognitive behavioural therapy, a new drug that somehow reduces cravings, a new gene that can be deleted, new restrictions on prescribing, a newly rediscovered eastern religion, vast increases in the budget for existing treatments, etc. (Obama, 2016; Pond & Parker, 2016; Alexander, 2016).
+This role goes beyond the innovative, compassionate support and treatment that we currently provide to addicted people, and must continue to provide.
+Politicians and the popular media today are pinning the public’s hope on a treatment breakthrough – a new vaccine, a new form of cognitive behavioural therapy, a new drug that somehow reduces cravings, a new addiction gene that can be deleted, new restrictions on prescribing, a newly rediscovered eastern spiritual practice, vast increases in the budget for existing treatments, etc. (Obama, 2016; Pond & Parker, 2016; Alexander, 2016b).
 Often these are touted as if there was not a long history of innovative medical treatments, spiritual discoveries and re-discoveries, and new regimes of drug control extending back well into the 19th century (White, 1998).
 This simplistic rhetoric needs to be interrupted.
 I think we addiction professionals can best interrupt it by using some brave policemen as our role models.

-Addiction is a different sort of a problem, and we, of all people, need to say so, loud and clear.
+Addiction is a different sort of a problem, and we addiction professionals need to say so, loud and clear.
 To not speak out is to foster the illusion that there is a quick fix to the problem of addiction and that we can eventually provide it.
-I think many more addiction professionals will be publicly rejecting this illusion in 2056 and that they will be justifiably proud of responding to the full depth of the addiction problem more than their predecessors did.
+I think many more addiction professionals will be publicly rejecting this illusion in 2056 and that they will be justifiably proud of responding to the full breadth and importance of the addiction problem more than their predecessors did.